chen-ziwen/tlm/README_EN.md

   -h, --help                        display help for command

 Commands:
-  ls [langs]                        List all the translation platform.
-Type 'langs' at the end to see what language code can to use. use <name>                        Change current translation platform. set-translation [options] <name>  Set the appid and key for the translation platform to access the channel translation api.
+  ls [langs]                        List all the translation platform, Type 'langs' at the end to see what language code can to use use <name>                        Change current translation platform set-translation [options] <name>  Set the appid and key for the translation platform to access the channel translation api
-    -a, --appid <appid>             Set translation platform appid.
-    -s, --secret-key <secretKey>    Set translation platform secret key. set-langs [options]               Set source and target languages -s, --source <source>           Set source language
+    -a, --appid <appid>             Set translation platform appid -s, --secret-key <secretKey>    Set translation platform secret key set-langs [options]               Set source and target languages -s, --source <source>           Set source language
     -t, --target <target>           Set target language